 With just this identifier, Disney has eliminated a handful of other items to carry and handle.
 Park tickets?
 Ready on the Magic Band.
 Photo Passes?
 Tagged to your account automatically.
 Room keys?
 Replaced by the band.
 Fast Passes?
 Schedule them online and check in with your Magic Band.
 Cash?
 Just swipe your Magic Band to bill a credit card on file.

 Your lesson here is one of planning and preparation.
 When Disney set out on this project, they weren’t responding to problems one by one, rather they set out to build a system that removed friction from the Disney experience.
-This advance planning to eliminate issues and friction for customers is what we can readiness.
+This advance planning to eliminate issues and friction for customers is what we can be ready for.

 Customer expectations are increasing, and you need to get (and stay) ahead of the curve.
 Blue Goldfish is all about putting systems and processes in place now, so you’ll have a deeper relationship with customers, respond with impressive speed and accuracy, and be ready, or even ahead of, your customer’s next need.
 What’s your Blue Goldfish?